kevinpapst/AdminLTEBundle/README.md

 # AdminLTE - a Theme bundle for Symfony 4

-**WORK IN PROGRESS** Use at your own risk, this repository is in active development!
+**WORK IN PROGRESS** Use at your own risk, this repository is in active development and needs docu improvements!

-TODO: Fix all occurences of "TODO kevin"

 # What this repository is

-This repository is a fork from [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), bringing the AdminLTE theme to te Symfony 4 world.
+This repository is a fork of the great [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), bringing the AdminLTE theme to the Symfony 4 world.

 ## Requirements

 - Symfony 4.0 or greater
+- PHP 7.1.3
-- Twig
+- Twig bundle

 ## Why choose this repository?